-That , a group desiring membership as an affiliate or state objectives and purposes as es of America.
-It is agreed that we Horsemen".
-When our group is ry Horsemen of America, hereby agrees to adhere to the ablished in the Constitution of the Back Country Horsemen will be privileged to use the name "Back Country an organized affiliate or state organization and is accepted ary Horsemen of America, we will be presented a charter by vote of the National Constitution of the Back Count ntry Horsemen of America reserves the right to revoke our Board if our organization does not continue to abide by the cry Horsemen of America.
-At such time we would no longer Back Country Horsemen" and enjoy the privileges of We understand that there is a f dues. ee for application of \$150 which includes the first year's Affiliate/State Organization Signature: Officer Position: Date:
+That , a group desiring membership as an affiliate or state

+objectives and purposes as established of America.
+It is agreed that we will be d in the Constitution of the Back Country Horsemen e privileged to use the name "Back Country ganized affiliate or state organization and is accepted

+semen of America, we will be presented a

+charter by vote of the National Board Constitution of the Back Country Hors rsemen of America reserves the right to revoke our if our organization does not continue to abide by the semen of America.
+At such time we would no longer Country Horsemen" and enjoy the privileges of

+We understand that there is a fee for dues. application of \$150 which includes the first year's

+Affiliate/State Organization

+Signature:

+Officer Position:

+Date: